Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 Lets break down what this is doing.

-First we check if the current brand is the `master` brand using the `o-brand` function `oBrandGetCurrentBrand` and a [Sass if statement](https://sass-lang.com/documentation/at-rules/control/if).
+First, we check if the current brand is the `master` brand using the `o-brand` function `oBrandGetCurrentBrand` and a [Sass if statement](https://sass-lang.com/documentation/at-rules/control/if).
 We do this to ensure the Sass within the `if` statement is only evaluated when the brand is the `master` brand:
 <pre><code class="o-syntax-highlight--scss">@if oBrandGetCurrentBrand() == 'master' {
 	//...
 }</code></pre>

-Second we call the mixin `oBrandDefine`, which will let us set component configuration for a given brand.
+Second, we call the mixin `oBrandDefine`, which will let us set component configuration for a given brand.
 In this case we are configuring our `o-example` component for the `master` brand.

 <pre><code class="o-syntax-highlight--scss">@if oBrandGetCurrentBrand() == 'master' {
 	@include oBrandDefine('o-example', 'master', (